Recreational, non-competitive playUpdated Friday January 4, 2019 by Stanley Park Baseball.

 Teams have a maximum of 11 players and, as per T-Ball rules, all 11 bat each inning.
 We try to get at least 3 innings in at each game session.
 There are no "enforced" outs and no automatic bases awarded for errors.

-In 2017, in conjunction with the City of Kitchener and a grant from the Kitchener Sports association, we added two additional play areas (for Junior T-Ball) to the Franklin Park site and one at Midland Park as well.
+In 2017, in conjunction with the City of Kitchener and a grant from the Kitchener Sports Association, we added two play areas (for Junior T-Ball) to the Franklin Park site and one at Midland Park as well.
+For our 2019 season, again with financial support from KSA, An additonal play area was installed at Franklin Park.
 These additions are entirely grass, i.e. no dirt infields, and help facilitate scheduling for families with multiple players in our program.
 They also help us keep our games in the Stanley Park area of Kitchener.

 We encourage teams to hold mini pre-game warm-ups and practice drills.
 Some individual one-on-one coaching is always beneficial for player skill development and confidence.
-We encourage teams to hold post-game meetings with refreshments for the players and, effective for the 2018 season, am providing each team with a water jug and a $50 food voucher (courtesy of the Healthy Kids Program).
-The team's Snack Coordinator will be responsible for coordinating and promoting healthy snacks.taor
+We encourage teams to hold post-game meetings with refreshments --- we encourage "healthy snacks" for the players.
+(Hopefully, many teams still have one of the water jugs provided in 2018 courtesy of the Healthy Kids Program).
+The team's Snack Coordinator will be responsible for coordinating and promoting healthy snacks.

 The more parental/adult help and guidance, the more the kids can learn about the game and develop their skills.
 The more success they have, the more fun it is for everyone.
 No scores are kept at this level so it's all stress-free!
 There are no declared game winners/losers.